 Bali’s airport is called Ngurah Rai and is located south of Kuta.
 On most airline websites the destination will be listed as Denpasar (the capital of Bali) with the code DPS.
 Many of the major airlines fly to Bali, most of them indirectly.
-Some of the most popular airlines are Singapore Airlines and Malaysia Airlines, as they often have good deals from Europe.
+Some of the most popular airlines are Singapore Airlines, Garuda Indonesia and Malaysia Airlines, as they often have good deals from Europe.
 From Australia, Jetstar and AirAsia can be good options.
 There are of course many more airlines and it’s worthwhile to shop around.

-Most airlines only allow a maximum of 20kg checked-in luggage.
+Some airlines allow a maximum of 20kg checked-in luggage, others 30kg.
 You might find that some airlines allow additional weight if you are a diver, it is worthwhile to check with the airline beforehand.
 Low-cost airlines like AirAsia and Jetstar charge extra for checked-in luggage.

 A visa is needed for Bali.
 Over 60 nationalities are able to get a ‘visa on arrival’.
 Check your local Indonesian embassy to see if this applies to your country.
 At the airport you will have to pay US$25 for your 30-day visa.
 You can also pay this in different common currencies like the Euro.
 If you are planning to stay longer, you can apply for a visa at the Indonesian Embassy in your country beforehand.
 Since the beginning of 2010 it is also possible to extend your visa on arrival in Bali for another 30 days; however it is probably easier to already apply for a longer visa in advance.

 You can find ATMs practically everywhere on Bali, except for the more remote areas.
 There are also several ATMs at the airport, amongst others at the luggage belts.
 The amount you can take is usually limited, however you are able to take out money a couple of times in a row if needed.
 It is also possible to exchange your money at one of the many money exchangers at the airport.
 Rates however, don’t tend to be that good here.